UCDavisMUSE/colormapper/README.md

 - Code to grab color from image using crosshairs.
 - Way to launch colormapper importing a particular image (for Farzad command line).
 - Try to get working correctly on windows.
+- Get unmix and remix off the main thread.